simonknittel/static-site-generator/documentation/set-up-a-new-project.md

 4. Add deployment targets to the [config.js](../_gulpfile/config.js#L17)
 5. Run `yarn` to install all dependencies.
 6. Run `npm start` to build the site.
+    * It will automatically open a browser tab which will reload every time you change a source file.

 ## Enable Sentry/Raven.js